microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 - **Reliability.** The AMQP protocol supports reliability guarantees, helping to ensure that event data is not lost when sent to a topic.
 Additionally, a subscription can be transactional; if a worker role fails while processing the data for an event this data is not lost but is instead returned to the Service Bus topic from whence it can be retrieved again.

+- **Scalability.** Different worker roles could be created to handle different types of event processing (copying to cold storage, performing warm analysis and aggregation, raising alerts).

 - **Security**.
 The worker role has a reduced attack surface.
 It only retrieves messages from a well-known subscription and does not accept unsolicited incoming traffic.
 Additionally, you can set security policies to help protect the Service Bus topic and authenticate message senders.
 AMQP provides transport-level security to protect messages in-flight.

 > ![Gary](media/PersonaGary.png)